 The Importance of SEO at Each Stage of the Buyer’s Journey

-While focusing on the buyer’s journey and related strategies is critically important for ensuring the success of your digital campaigns, but neglecting SEO principles during that process will deliver sub-standard results.
+Focusing on the buyer’s journey and related strategies is critically important for ensuring the success of your digital campaigns, but neglecting SEO principles during that process will deliver sub-standard results.

 For example, ranking on page one for an informational keyword is a step toward awareness, the first step in a buyer’s journey roadmap.
 If your content and optimization are aligned with keywords that signal informational or educational intent, but buyers arrive at your page with a direct conversion or purchase intent, you’ve got a mismatch.
-Those buyers are likely to bounce and move on to a competitor who invites them into the next stage, consideration.
+Those buyers are likely to bounce and move on to a competitor who invites them into the next stage: consideration.

 Identify Keywords, Content, and Landing Pages for Each Stage

 The first step in aligning your content marketing with the buyer’s journey is to identify the keywords, content, and landing pages that pertain to each stage.

 The four stages of the buyer’s journey are:

-Some marketers overlook the importance of the awareness stage because it’s associated with information searches (non-transactional).
-Since information searches account for approximately 80% of all search queries, and informational and educational content is critical for generating inbound ranking signals that improve SEO performance of your entire site, including pages in subsequent stages of the buyer’s journey.
+Some marketers overlook the importance of the Awareness (or Discovery) stage because it’s associated with informational or educational searches (non-transactional).
+That’s a mistake since information searches account for approximately 80% of all search queries, and informational and educational content is critical for generating inbound ranking signals that improve SEO performance of your entire site, including pages in subsequent stages of the buyer’s journey.

 - Identify landing pages with the highest traffic and content associated with these keywords.

-Once the awareness keyword list is complete and mapped to existing website pages, analyze the data for each landing page.
+Once the Awareness keyword list is complete and mapped to existing website pages, analyze the data for each landing page.
 Before making changes to high-traffic landing pages, record all of the following information:

 If a landing page targets the right keyword for the awareness phase of the buyer journey, has high traffic, a low bounce rate, and a below average conversion rate, revise it and optimize it for the target persona.
 If an important keyword does not have a good corresponding landing page on your site, you’ll want to create one.

 - White Papers